chinmayijagadish/Posture_Aware/README.md

 📊 Dataset

-- The project uses a Posture Recognition Dataset containing labeled images/data of correct and incorrect postures.
+- The project uses a Posture Recognition Dataset containing labeled images/data of good and bad postures.

 - Classes: Correct, Incorrect